Toys for Tots kicks off 2023 campaign, train returns

-For the past four years, the organization delivered toys using a tractor trailer convoy.
+For the past four years, the organization has delivered toys using a tractor trailer convoy.
 This year, they’re getting back on track with the return of the Marine Corps.
-Reserve Dunkin’ Train on Dec.
-2-3, 2023.
+Reserve Dunkin’ Train on December 2-3, 2023.

 The campaign began with a $25,000 donation from Dunkin.
 That money will go directly to buying toys for over 200,000 kids.
 Saratoga County first responders will also continue their annual convoy, collecting toys across the area in November.